owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Return list as an array                                                                                                                                     | val arr = list.toTypedArray()                                                                | O(n)                                                                                                                             |

 ## Linked List
 This data structure is rarely used and for this reason Kotlin has opted to not implement it.
 [Here](https://discuss.kotlinlang.org/t/why-kotlin-does-not-provide-linkedlist-implementation/15991) is a thread on why they opted to not support it natively but you are still able to achieve this functionality using the [Java LinkedList](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html).
+It is worth noting that this class is a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).

 ### Creating a Linked List
 By importing `import java.util.LinkedList` you are able to instantiate it the way you would any other class.